 In order to be DMARC compliant the signing domain must be aligned to the From header domain.
 Aligned means that both domains share a common organizational domain.
 An “author signature” is a DKIM signature where the signing domain exactly matches the From domain.

 Hotmail only validates author signatures.
-So this is also a good reason to make sure that the DKIM signing domain matches the From header domain.
+Therefore this is also a good reason to make sure that the DKIM signing domain matches the From header domain.
 They also seem to validate signatures that match the Sender header domain, but only under certain circumstances.

 Image URI domain

 The HTML content of the emails will contain URIs in image tags.
 The domain used in these URIs can be anything in theory.
 Many emails use various domains as images are pulled from different sources.
-It is recommended not to use too many external image sources, as this is also a common characteristic of spam or phishing mails.
+It is recommended not to use too many external image sources as this is also a common characteristic of spam or phishing mails.